dr-aman-sharma/AI-Engineering-proj/README.md

 ## Overview

-This repository contains three machine learning projects covering natural language processing and computer vision tasks.
-Each project focuses on model training, hyperparameter optimization, and performance evaluation on real-world datasets.
+This repository contains five machine learning and artificial intelligence projects covering natural language processing, computer vision, and autonomous code generation tasks.
+Each project focuses on model training, hyperparameter optimization, performance evaluation, or intelligent agent design on real-world datasets and practical applications.

+## Project One: Comment Sentiment Classification

 The first project is **Comment Sentiment Classification** (`comment_sentiment_classification_project.ipynb`), which trains multiple models to classify user comments into positive, negative, or neutral categories.
-Various hyperparameters are tested across different models to discover the most optimal setting, and the best model is retrained on the full dataset.
+Various hyperparameters are tested across different models to discover the most optimal setting, and the best model is retrained on the full dataset to maximize classification accuracy on real-world comment data.

+## Project Two: Image Segmentation

 The second project is **Image Segmentation** (`image_segmentation_project.ipynb`), which performs semantic segmentation where each pixel of an image is assigned to a specific clothing category.
 The FashionMNIST dataset is used, containing images of models wearing different clothing items along with corresponding ground-truth masks.
-The project is designed to be generalizable and can be easily adapted to other datasets.
+The project is designed to be generalizable and can be easily adapted to other datasets beyond fashion imagery.

+## Project Three: Named Entity Recognition for Discourse Classification

 The third project is **Named Entity Recognition for Discourse Classification** (`named_entity_recognition_project.ipynb`), which trains a sequence labeling model to classify text segments into discourse types.
 A single text may contain multiple rhetorical functions including Lead, B-Position, Claim, Counterclaim, Rebuttal, Evidence, and I-Concluding Statement.
-The dataset contains thousands of fully annotated argumentative texts.
+The dataset contains thousands of fully annotated argumentative texts, making this project valuable for understanding persuasive writing structures.

+## Project Four: Simultaneous Object Localization and Classification

 Unlike the previous projects that focused on classification (sentiment analysis), pixel-level labeling (segmentation), and sequence labeling (NER), the fourth project tackles the challenging task of **Simultaneous Object Localization and Classification** (`object_detector_implementation.ipynb`).
-The model detects multiple objects within a single image, drawing bounding boxes around each detected item and identifying its class from 20 possible categories.
+The model detects multiple objects within a single image, drawing bounding boxes around each detected item and identifying its class from twenty possible categories, combining both localization and recognition in a single unified architecture.

----
+## Project Five: AI Coding Agent with Gemini Function Calling

+The fifth project is an **AI Coding Agent** that leverages Google's Gemini API to perform autonomous software engineering tasks through natural language conversation.
+The agent can read directory contents, read and write files, and execute programs.
+A calculator application is used to demonstrate the agent's capabilities.
+When the calculator works correctly, `3 + 7 * 2` evaluates to seventeen, but after breaking the precedence, it becomes twenty.
+The agent autonomously fixes the bug, restoring the correct result to seventeen.
+This complete debugging workflow is shown in screenshot `codingagent7.png`, and screenshots of many other demos are available in the screenshots folder.

 ## Technologies Used

-PyTorch, scikit-learn, NLTK, Python, Pandas, NumPy, Matplotlib, Jupyter Notebook.
+PyTorch, scikit-learn, NLTK, Python, Pandas, NumPy, Matplotlib, Jupyter Notebook, Google Gemini API.

----